IFCA-Advanced-Computing/keystone-voms/doc/source/overview.rst

 ======================

 This VOMS authentication module assumes that Keystone is working behind an httpd server as a WSGI service with OpenSSL enabled.
+It only works with the V2 API of Keystone, since the V3 is still a work in progress.

 This module asumes that Keystone has support for external authentication as implemented in the `Pluggable Identity Authentication Handlers Blueprint`_.